 Want to know what engaged employees look like?
 They’re the ones going the extra mile without being asked.
 They take their time in an exchange with a customer even if they’re right at the end of their shift.
 They’re passionate about their work and more productive for it.

 Consider the 600 engaged Apple engineers that developed and deployed iOS 10 in under 2 years, while their 10,000 disengaged Microsoft counterparts took 5 years to roll out Vista.
-When employees are engaged, they are more productive, year on year, leading to huge advantages over the competition as time goes on.
+When employees are engaged, they are more productive, year after year, leading to huge advantages over the competition as time goes on.

 Southwest Airlines is famous for its highly engaged employees who go the extra mile to delight customers and inspire customer loyalty that is unheard of in the industry.
 Have you seen the flight attendant who amused passengers by rapping safety announcements?